danbovey/awesome-home-media-center/README.md

 ## Plex Tools

 - [PlexPy](https://github.com/JonnyWong16/plexpy) - A web app for monitoring, analytics, and notifications for Plex Media Server.
-- [Plex Trakt Scrobbler](https://github.com/trakt/Plex-Trakt-Scrobbler) - Add what you are watching on Plex to Trakt.tv
+- [Plex Trakt Scrobbler](https://github.com/trakt/Plex-Trakt-Scrobbler) - Add what you are watching on Plex to Trakt.tv.
+- [Ombi](https://github.com/tidusjar/Ombi) - Ombi allows you to host your own Plex Request and user management system.
+If you are sharing your Plex server with other users, Ombi allows them to request that new content be added via an easy user interface.

 ## Personal Video Recorders